mblakele/cprof/README.md

 This may be a little confusing, since the sum of all the histogram expressions may exceed headline elapsed time.

+You may you have trouble invoking a module using a relative path, because cprof will call `xdmp:invoke` from its location instead of the caller's location.
+To work around this, use an absolute path.
+This also applies to `xdmp:spawn`, `xdmp:xslt-invoke`, etc.

 The functions in this library are lightweight, so you do not need to disable them for production.